-Needless to say, intensive animal farming plays a significant role in the creation and sustenance of steady food supply.
-Increased production of meat, eggs and milk contributes to a significant percentage of the food consumed globally.
+Needless to say, intensive animal farming plays a significant role in the creation and sustenance of a steady food supply.
+Increased production of meat, eggs, and milk contributes to a significant percentage of the food consumed globally.
 The reduced costs of production and increased yields make food cheaper and more readily available.
 Intensive livestock farming provides food security and supports livelihoods.

 Intensive livestock farming is a great contributor to the economies of scales.
 As an industry, intensive farms inject billions of dollars into the economy.
 Activities with intensive farms also contribute a great deal of other economic activities.

 Despite the numerous benefits accrued from intensive farming, it also comes with its share of negative side effects.
 Intensive farming is a dire threat to the global environment through global warming effects as well as the loss of ecosystem services.
-Intensive animal farming is a major driver to global environmental degradation as well as biodiversity loss.
+Intensive animal farming is a major driver of global environmental degradation as well as biodiversity loss.

 Growing feeds for intensive animal use involves processes that are heavily reliant on the use of pesticides and fertilizers.
-The use of chemicals in large quantities for a long period results in air, water and soil pollution.
+The use of chemicals in large quantities for a long period results in air, water, and soil pollution.
 Agrochemicals and manure waste are significant agents of pollution.
 Intensive animal farms require unlimited use of limited natural resources such as water and energy.

-Animal welfare has continually remained a concern that the intensification of livestock farms bring.
+Animal welfare has continually remained a concern that the intensification of livestock farms brings.
 Since intensive animal farms aim at reducing the involved costs of production, costs saving techniques employed do not prioritize the wellbeing of the animals.
 From poorer conditions, the animals’ health and welfare are not maintained at the best possible conditions.

-Legislation in some countries and regions recognize animals as sentient beings.
+Legislation in some countries and regions recognizes animals as sentient beings.
 It is argued that animals should not be treated just like mere commodities whose only role is to produce and generate an income.
 It is these arguments on how or if animals can experience emotions such as stress and pain that make intensive farms less desirable.

 They could develop acute and chronic illnesses such as lung disease and musculoskeletal injuries.
 It is also possible for some infections to transmit from animals to human beings such as tuberculosis.